 3. Organise a briefing with local press and contact local bloggers

-Covering all local channels of communication available is the best way to ensure each person has an opportunity to hear about and use the Budget Simulator.
+Covering all local channels of communication available is the best way to ensure each person has an opportunity to hear about and use the Simulator.

-Many residents are likely to read a local newspaper every day whether online or in print, if a story runs online ask for a link to Budget Simulator to be included, as this will improve the site's search engine optimisation.
+Many residents are likely to read a local newspaper every day whether online or in print, if a story runs online ask for a link to Simulator to be included, as this will improve the site's search engine optimisation.

 Most areas have bloggers that discuss local issues.
 Have a quick trawl of the internet and you may be surprised what you find.
-There’s a good chance a local blogger would be interested in linking to your Budget Simulator, so drop them an email.
+There’s a good chance a local blogger would be interested in linking to your Simulator, so drop them an email.

 Liverpool City Council